sanket363/11Microservices-CI-CD-Pipeline/README.md

-# Microservices Web-Application Deployment using CI-CD
+# 11 Microservices Web-Application Deployment

 ## This project involves the deployment of a web application built with a microservices architecture.
 It includes 11 distinct microservices: